 Form 1120S is the annual tax form used by S-corps and LLCs taxed as S-corps to report their net earnings to the IRS.
 Similar to partnerships, net earnings pass through to the S-corp’s shareholders.
 Shareholders report their share of the S-corp’s earnings on their personal tax returns.

 You can download Form 1120S and prepare the return manually.
 However, we recommend that you use a tax software, such as TurboTax, instead.
 Using software can make preparing 1120S more accurate and complete by importing data from QuickBooks and checking the return for errors.
 Start your taxes for free, and pay only when you file.

-Below you will find the 9 steps needed to complete Form 1120S:
+Below you will find the 10 steps needed to complete Form 1120S:

-1. Gather the Necessary Information
+1. Gather the Necessary Information for Form 1120S

-Balance Sheet report – This financial report summarizes all assets, liabilities, and owner’s equity as of the end of the tax year.
+- Balance Sheet report: This financial statement summarizes all assets, liabilities, and owner’s equity as of the end of the tax year.
 If you use QuickBooks, running a balance sheet report takes just a couple of minutes.

 2. Fill Out Form 1120S General Information Section